 Regarding style, you want your floors to match up with your personal aesthetic and preferences.

 For example, if you are after a traditional look that features warmth, select a wood floor in a darker, warm stain like our Storehouse Plank Collection.
 For a farmhouse style with its rustic but vintage charm, you can blend old and new with a distressed or reclaimed look in dark grays or cool browns, which will contrast nicely with the clean and bright decor.

 For special patterns in hardwood, there are many classic and contemporary choices.
 If you wish to add flair to your space, this can be achieved by creating patterns on the floor.
 Inspired by his time in France, Thomas Jefferson used cherry and beech to craft parquet flooring in his parlor.
-Borders and herringbone tend to be used in more traditional spaces while chevron, honeycomb and diagonals find their way in modern homes.
-Remember, there can be too much of a good thing—don’t overuse pattern.
-It’s probably wise to save it for a single area of the house for dramatic impact.
+Borders and herringbone tend to be used in more traditional spaces while chevron, honeycomb, and diagonals find their way into modern homes.
+Remember, there can be too much of a good thing—don’t overuse patterns.
+It’s probably wise to save it for a single area of the house for a dramatic impact.